twongjirad/tekvxi11/README.md

 vxi11:
   Library by S. Sharples which provides a C API to send and receive commands with instruments using the VXI-11 protocol.
-  Code can be found here: http://optics.eee.nottingham.ac.uk/vxi11/ Development done with version 1.10
+  Original code can be found here: http://optics.eee.nottingham.ac.uk/vxi11/ Development done with version 1.10.
+A copy of this version is contained in this repository.

 ROOT:
   Available here: root.cern.ch